 - Serif – These are fonts like Bookman or Times New Roman.
 The end of each letter is marked with a “foot” or a serif.
 They are classical fonts that can make your brand appear traditional, trustworthy and classical at the same time.

 - Sans-serif – Fonts such as Calibri or Lato.
 These are typefaces that are without the “foot” or the serif.
 They have leveled edges as opposed to the serif fonts.
 Sans serif fonts can give your brand a smooth, and modern feel.

-- Script fonts – Script fonts are typefaces with a personal touch, like calligraphy and handwriting fonts, like Forte or Comic Sans MS. They’re excellent if you want to give your brand an expensive and soft feel.
+- Script fonts – Script fonts are typefaces with a personal touch, like calligraphy and handwriting fonts, like Forte or Comic Sans MS. They’re excellent if you want to give your brand a more casual and soft feel.

 - Display typeface – These are fonts that are used to decorate your designs, such as Allegro or Cooper Black.
 Most often, each of them has a unique element that other typefaces don’t have and are brilliant if you want to make a bold statement that people won’t forget.

 The font that you’ll pick will have to say a lot about your brand, so that’s why you need to choose intelligently.